-- A way for students to sign up for your class.
+- A way for students to sign up for your class, like a fillable form.

-- A way to frequently communicate with your students by email.
+- A way to frequently communicate with your students, like email.

-- An LMS or membership site plugin for managing repeat payments, creating members-only content, and creating different levels of your class.
+Plus, an LMS or membership site plugin is really useful for managing repeat payments, creating members-only content, and creating different levels of your class.